onepanelio/core-docs/docs/getting-started/quickstart.md

   </TabItem>
   <TabItem value="microk8s">

-    With a local deployment, you have a lot of options for DNS.
-If you want to use wildcards, check out [DNSMASQ](/docs/deployment/configuration/dns)
+    With a local deployment, you'll need to set up DNS with a wildcard so you can access the various parts of the onepanel system.
+    We're going to set up DNSMASQ.
+First, we need to get some information about our setup.

+    Run

+    ```bash
+    opctl app status
+    ```

+    The message will be something like this

+    ```text
+    In your DNS, add an A record for *.onepanel.test and point it to '198.168.99.0'
+    Once complete, your application will be running at https://app.onepanel.test
+    ```

+    Record the ip address, `198.168.99.0` and the domain `.onepanel.test`.

+    Then, go to our guide to setting up [DNSMASQ](/docs/deployment/configuration/dns)

   </TabItem>
   </Tabs>